 Proceedings of the Eighth Logic Colloquium.
 Oxford, July 1963

-- Rickey Frederick V. "A Survey of Lesniewski's Logic."
-Studia Logica 36 (1977):407-426.
+Rickey, Frederick V. 1977.
+"A Survey of Lesniewski's Logic."
+Studia Logica no. 36:407-426.

-- ———.
+———.
+1985.
 "Interpretations of Lesniewski's Ontology."
-Dialectica 39 (1985):181-192.
+Dialectica no. 39:181-192.

 Substitutional interpretation is shown to involve difficulties and limitations.
 A "natural" ontology, the major principles of which are presented here, is shown to be of considerable interest."

-- Sanders John T. "Stanislaw Lesniewski's Logical Systems."
-Axiomathes 3 (1996):407-415.
+Sanders, John T. 1996.
+"Stanislaw Lesniewski's Logical Systems."
+Axiomathes no. 3:407-415.

-- Simons Peter M. "On Understanding Lesniewski."
-History and Philosophy of Logic 3 (1982):165-191.
+Simons, Peter M. 1982.
+"On Understanding Lesniewski."
+History and Philosophy of Logic no. 3:165-191.

 Reprinted in: Peter Simons - Philosophy and logic in Central Europe from Bolzano to Tarski.
 Selected essays - Dordrecht, Kluwer 1992 pp. 227-258.

-- ———.
+———.
+1983.
 "A Lesniewskian Language for the Nominalistic Theory of Substance and Accident."
-Topoi 2 (1983):99-110.
+Topoi no. 2:99-110.

-- ———.
+———.
+1984.
 "A Brentanian Basis for Lesniewskian Logic."
-Logique et Analyse 27 (1984):297-398.
+Logique et Analyse no. 27:297-398.